jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 ### How can I provide more feedback?

 We love feedback.
 If you have a suggestion about how to make something better, [share your idea here](https://hub.jazz.net/ccm01/web/projects/srich%20%7C%20JazzHub#action=com.ibm.team.dashboard.viewDashboard).
-To ask a question, check out [Our dWAnswers forum](https://www.ibmdw.net/answers?community=jazzhub).
+To ask a question, check out [our dWAnswers forum](https://developer.ibm.com/answers/questions/?community=devops-services).

 <a name="ibmer"></a>

 ### I'm an IBMer.
 What do I need to know about starting a DevOps Services project?

-In the spirit of open development, we encourages both public and private projects and asks that you remember these guidelines:
+In the spirit of open development, we encourages both public and private projects and ask that you remember these guidelines:

 - Never add IBM Confidential information to a DevOps Services project.
 - Before you get involved in projects that have open source code, consult the [Open Source Participation Guidelines](https://w3-connections.ibm.com/wikis/home?lang=en-us#!/wiki/W783ba5fa6c1a_40b3_945a_07d0eb0115bd).